HazDat/ckan/README.md

 ### Set-up AWS credentials

-In order to download the HazDat CKAN container an AWS credentials are needed.
+In order to download the HazDat CKAN container AWS credentials are needed.

 Now, in the terminal type: